What Is Carpal Tunnel Syndrome?

 If you are a federal railroad worker in New York or other Northeastern state in the U.S. and are seeking compensation under the provisions of the Federal Employers' Liability Act (FELA), you will benefit by getting help from an experienced railroad injury lawyer.
 I am attorney Ira M. Maurer of Fishkill, New York.
 I have been helping injured railroad workers recover the injury benefits they deserve for more than 30 years.

 Proving injuries such as carpal tunnel syndrome and other repetitive stress injuries can be challenging.
 It is necessary to work closely with ergonomic specialists and orthopedic surgeons to establish a connection between the repetitive stress and the work place.
 I understand the medical and legal issues and know how to prove your claim.
 I have an excellent record of successful representation and have handled complex cases on a national level.
 When you’re injured on the job it can negatively affect your life beyond the pain it causes.
 With over 30 years of experience, I can help you understand how to win a repetitive stress/cumulative trauma injury case.

 The right lawyer can make a difference.
 Let The Maurer Law Firm, PLLC, make a difference in your life when you need it the most.
-If you or a loved one has developed carpal tunnel syndrome and want to know if you can make an injury claim to pursue compensation, please contact The Maurer Law Firm to schedule a free consultation with experienced, aggressive greater Poughkeepsie and Fishkill injury lawyer Ira Maurer.
+If you or a loved one has developed carpal tunnel syndrome and want to know if you can make an injury claim to pursue compensation, please contact The Maurer Law Firm to schedule a free consultation with experienced, aggressive greater Hudson Valley and Fishkill injury lawyer Ira Maurer.
 Call 845-896-5295 today.